-Whether work was stressful or your day was a breeze, it can be difficult to switch from “work mode” to “chill mode” when the day is through.
-Relaxing after work is really important, and you need that time to feel refreshed and ready for the next day.
+Whether work was stressful or your day was a breeze, switching from “work mode” to “chill mode” when the day is through can be difficult.
+Relaxing after work is important and you need that time to feel refreshed and ready for the next day.

 If you’re constantly finding it difficult to relax after work, you may need to make some changes to your daily routine.
 Try these 12 tips for the best ways to unwind after work and see the difference it makes in your health, mood, and daytime performance!

 There is no one best way to relax after work, but you can use the suggestions below to tailor your daytime routine to meet your needs.
-In general, the key to relaxing after work is to prioritize and streamline what has to be done first, and then create an easy, enjoyable, and soothing routine for the rest of your time.
+In general, the key to relaxing after work is to prioritize and streamline what must be done first, then create an easy, enjoyable, and soothing routine for the rest of your time.

 Is there a simple chore you can do in the morning instead of putting it off until after work?
 Would a simple exercise get you off to a better start?
 Maybe making a quick to-do list to get your thoughts in order is the best way to go.
 Either way, the goal is to optimize your morning ritual so that you’re feeling your best and start the day off on the right foot.

-If you’re finding that your sluggish mornings create more work for you in the afternoon, you may want to kick start your day with a focus-boost.
-Many people say that a daily CBD dose improves focus, helps you sustain energy, and can help calm your nerves during the day.
+If you’re finding that your lazy mornings create more work for you in the afternoon, you may want to kick-start your day with a focus boost.
+Many say that a daily CBD dose improves focus, helps you sustain energy, and can help calm your nerves during the day.

 Consider a CBD Multivitamin, like our Vitality CBD Gummies, to take your morning ritual a step further.

 When you get home in the evening, don’t immediately sit down.
-Snowball your leftover energy into your afternoon chores and get them off your plate.
-It’s much easier to relax when you know that you’re completely done with mandatory daily tasks.
+Snowball your excess energy into your afternoon chores and get them off your plate.
+Relaxing is much easier when you know you’re completely done with mandatory daily tasks.
 As we mentioned above, this should be a breeze if you have prepped for your evening.

 Some people consider a glass of wine one of the best ways to unwind after work, but we disagree.
 Alcohol can leave you feeling pretty disgruntled in the morning, so it isn’t always the best choice for a weeknight.
 If you still want something to provide you with a little “lift” in the evening, consider Delta-8-THC.